Continuing Education Catalog

 Check-in at 10:30 a.m.; lunch from 12:15 to 1 p.m.

 SUNY Adirondack Continuing Education is pleased to present the Dr. Norman A. Enhorning Lecture & Lunch Series.
-Lectures will be presented in Northwest Bay Conference Center in Adirondack Hall by SUNY Adirondack distinguished faculty members and local experts.
+The lectures will be presented in Northwest Bay Conference Center in Adirondack Hall by a combination of SUNY Adirondack distinguished faculty members and local experts.
 Each hourlong lecture is followed by a 15-minute question-and-answer period.
 Lunch is included each day, giving attendees an opportunity to get to know each other and discuss the lectures and subject matter presented.

 Price: $75 (Course price includes a $40 materials fee.)